Aboelsaud/monitoring-app/README.md

 ```diff
 - You have to add your .env file that contains vars that you will find in .env.example
 ```
+## Note
+- There is a postman collection in the project in order to import it in postman app and use the endpoints.
 ## Running the app

 ```bash